0nk3/0nk3/README.md

 ## Hire Onke Fanti

-I'm **Onke** 👋 , a Junior Web developer and a Security enthusiat with over 2 years of experience in web development.
+I'm **Onke** 👋 , a Junior-Mid Web developer and a Security enthusiat with over 2 years of experience in web development.
 I've been an active member of the open source community since 2017.
 I am a strong advocate for DevSecOps.

-**And I'm actively looking for my next opportunity!**
+**And I'm casually looking for my next opportunity!**

 * **Location:** Anywhere around the world
 * **Employment Type:** Full time, Internship or Contract